© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Ffridd Braich Llwyd Bronze Age Ritual Complex is a scheduled monument protected by Cadw under reference ME217.
 View the official record →

-Ffridd Braich Llwyd is a Bronze Age ring cairn located in Meirionnydd, Wales, and designated as a scheduled ancient monument under the reference Cadw SAM ME217.
+Ffridd Braich Llwyd is a ring cairn located in Meirionnydd, Wales, dating to the Bronze Age and serving ritual, religious, and funerary purposes.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME217.

 Ffridd Braich Llwyd Bronze Age Ritual Complex dates from the prehistoric period, and is classified as a ring cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Ffridd Braich Llwyd Bronze Age Ritual Complex is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME217.